team-pp-studio/VoiceTuber/README.md

 -   Audio amplitude analysis to use different sets of mouth shapes based on the loudness or quietness of the VTuber's speech
 -   Pitch analysis for detecting excitement or screaming

+### 2.8.
+Post-processing pass which would morph the whole image based on the mouse position

 3\.
 Open-Source and Lightweight Approach
 ----------------------------------------